 LOW ENERGY LIGHTING & RENEWABLE POWER GUIDE

-LED LIGHTING OPTIONS & SUSTAINABLE CONSUMABLES
+LED LIGHTING & PLANT BASED CONSUMABLES

 Their energy-efficient offerings include the HiLo and the Tektile2, a low energy, low profile bi-colour soft light.
 The LDX90 is available as a daylight or tungsten balanced unit, running on battery or mains power – a great alternative to tungsten redheads and 1ks.
 DP Vanessa Whyte also developed the NessLED Kit with in conjunction with Panalux’s engineering team, ahead of the shoot for ‘Because I’m a Girl’, where a small team headed to remote locations without electricity in Thailand and Mali.
 Read more about the development of the kit here.